FAQ

 Caddie

 A person who carries a player's clubs during a round of golf.
 The bag carrier, usually the tour professional's constant companion, advises on club selection and helps with green reading.
-Caddie also means golf cart, see also trolley.
+Caddie also means golf trolley, see also trolley.

 Carry